polterguy/polterguy.github.io/tutorials/super-dry/index.md

 ---
-title: Interceptors and exception handlers
+title: Interceptors and exception handlers in Hyperlambda
-description: This article shows you how to create Super DRY code using Hyperlambda, by leveraging interceptors and exception filters, allowing you to create your functionality without having to repeat your code.
+description: This article shows you how to create Super DRY code using Hyperlambda, by leveraging interceptors and exception handlers, allowing you to create your functionality without having to repeat your code.
 ---

-# Interceptors and exception handlers
+# Interceptors and exception handlers in Hyperlambda

-In this tutorial we will cover the following parts of Magic and Hyperlambda.
+This tutorial covers the following parts of Magic and Hyperlambda.

 * Interceptors, and how they allow you to create DRY code
 * Exception handlers, and how to keep your error handling in one place

-In this tutorial we will have a look at two features that allows you to write _"super DRY code"_.
+In this tutorial we will have a look at two features that allows you to write _"Super DRY code"_.
 DRY here refers to _"Don't Repeat Yourself"_, and is an important design principle as you create software.
-The two features we will look at are referred to as _"interceptors"_ and "_exception handlers"_ in Magic and Hyperlambda.
-Below is an example of how you could tie these parts together if you wish.
+These two features are referred to as _"interceptors"_ and "_exception handlers"_.
+Below is an example of how you could tie these parts together.
 Make sure you create a new folder within your _"modules"_ folder, name your folder _"foo"_, and put the following 3 files into that folder.